-It’s natural to want to protect your child, especially if he faces challenges from learning and attention issues.
+It’s natural to want to protect your child, especially if he faces challenges from learning and thinking differences.
 But it’s all too easy to fall into the trap of protecting him too much.
 Overprotecting your child may feel good at first.
 But it doesn’t let him develop the skills he needs to succeed—or the sense of accomplishment and independence that comes from working to master them.

 Overprotection can take many forms.
 Some parents may try to head off every problem before it comes up.
 Some may find it easy to let little expectations slide or to do everything for their child.
 And sometimes when a child’s issues include problem behaviors, parents may not feel comfortable enforcing limits.